Shoes for Children With an AFO (Ankle-Foot Orthosis): UK Parent Guide

 What If Nothing on the High Street Fits?

 - Ask your child's orthotist about specialist paediatric orthotic footwear.
-There are UK retailers and manufacturers who specialise in shoes designed specifically for children with AFOs.
+There are UK retailers and manufacturers who specialise in shoes designed for children with AFOs.
 Your orthotist will know the options available in your area.

 - Request a specialist fitting appointment.
 Some NHS orthotics departments and private clinics offer appointment-based fitting sessions where a trained fitter selects shoes from a range of known AFO-compatible styles.
 This is the most reliable way to find shoes for complex AFOs.